-Students will be required to complete a minimum of 320 hours of internship at a participating Harley-Davidson Dealership or other approved motorcycle service facility.
+Students will be required to complete a minimum of 320 hours of internship at a

 HDT1103, HARLEY-DAVIDSON PRODUCT SERVICE, 3 hours.

 This course will include all phases required to complete a Pre-Delivery Inspection on a Harley-Davidson motorcycle, and service writing will be emphasized in this course.
 A successful Pre-Delivery Inspection will include, but not be limited to a visual inspection, creating a birth certificate, checking and clearing digital trouble codes, accessory installation, adjusting fluid levels, cables, and proper suspension setup.
 In addition to the Pre-Delivery Inspection the successful student will learn how to do slight cosmetic repairs, learn the proper care for the Harley-Davidson motorcycle, and understand the attention to detail necessary to prepare the motorcycle as customer ready.
 This course is also designed to present the student with the knowledge of service writing in a Harley-Davidson dealership.
 The student will acquire the skills needed to write service using TALONes®.
 Both TALONes® and Digital Technician II® will be used in this course.